oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 * `restartVersion`
 * `volumes`
 * `volumeMounts`

+For Model in Image, a change to the `introspectVersion` field, which causes the operator to initiate a new [introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}), will result in the restarting of servers if the introspection results in the generation of a modified WebLogic domain home.
+See the documentation on Model in Image [runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) for a description of changes to the model or associated resources, such as Secrets, that will cause the generation of a modified WebLogic domain home.

 {{% notice note %}}
 If the only change detected is the addition or modification of a customer-specified label or annotation,